Our Income Protection Plus policies include a Profit Share scheme that aims to accumulate a lump sum for payment once the policy reaches maturity.

 We decide if an Annual Bonus can be awarded to our members based on our performance.

 We apportion any Annual Bonus award to a notional Profit Share Account.

 We will send you an Annual Bonus statement each year to keep you updated on the performance of your Profit Share Account.

-You can take the full Profit Share Account amount when you leave the society or after you reach 65.
+You can take the full Profit Share amount when your policy matures.

 Take a look at our recent figures to see how we've shared our success with our members.